codebyhema/Quotation-react-frontend/README.md

 ## 🔒 Usage & Permissions

-This is an internal business tool built for company use.
+This is an internal business tool built for operational use.
 Shared for portfolio and demonstration purposes only.
 Reuse, modification, or redistribution is not permitted without permission.